Skip to main content

 Benefits of the Emeriti Retirement Health Savings

-Eligibility: Employees (faculty, administrators, exempt and non-exempt staff) working 20 or more hours per week over 9 months.
+Eligibility: Employees (faculty, administrators, exempt and non-exempt staff) working 20 or more hours per week over 12 months (at least 1000 hours per year).
+(Fixed-term and temporary employees are excluded).

 Once eligible, employees can receive a 50% tuition grant benefit (50% of the tuition of the school being attended, not to exceed 50% of Haverford’s tuition for that academic year).
-The maximum tuition grant benefit payable “per child” is 8 academic semesters; the maximum grant benefit payable for “all children” is 16 academic semesters.
+The maximum tuition grant benefit payable “per child” is 8 academic semesters (or its equivalent); the maximum grant benefit payable for “all children” is 16 academic semesters (or its equivalent).
+Please refer to the Tuition Grant / Reduction Policy.

 The College provides approximately 14 paid holidays to benefit-eligible employees.
 The number of days may vary each year depending on the dates of observed holidays.